Building Site Accident Claims: Solicitor sets out how different types of worker can claim compensation for injury on a construction site

 1. Visitors to the construction site premises

-Anyone with permission to enter onto a construction site should be protected from the dangers inherent on the site.
+Anyone with permission to enter onto a construction site is a lawful visitor and should be protected from the dangers inherent on the site.

 2. Certain classes of trespassers